-First check you haven't set Finder's preferences to hide file extensions - see how.
-If you have, you won't see any file extensions!
+First check you have not set Finder's preferences to hide file extensions - see how.
+If you have, you will not see any file extensions!

 If a Tinderbox file has no '.tbx' extension, even when extensions are shown, then there are some possible causes: